 Your doctor can do a skin or blood test to see if you're allergic.
 However, allergy tests aren't always correct; the doctor may also want you to try living without a cat for a few months to see how it affects your allergy symptoms.

 How Are Cat Allergies Treated?

 Cat allergies can usually be controlled with standard allergy drugs.
 Your doctor might recommend:

 - Antihistamines, which are available over-the-counter -- like cetirizine (Zyrtec), diphenhydramine (Benadryl), fexofenadine ( Allegra), and loratadine (Claritin); or some antihistamines such as azelastine (Astelin) come in a nasal spray

-- Nasal steroid sprays, which affect allergy or asthma symptoms in various ways.
-Steroid sprays are a common treatment for allergies.
-Budesonide (Rhinocort), fluticasone (Flonase), and triamcinolone (Nasacort) are steroid sprays that are available over the counter or by prescription.
+Nasal steroid sprays, which affect allergy or asthma symptoms in various ways; steroid sprays are a common treatment for allergies.
+Budesonide (Rhinocort), fluticasone (Flonase), and triamcinolone (Nasacort Allergy 24HR) are steroid sprays that are available over the counter.

 Unfortunately, there's no way to prevent an allergy.
 Some studies have shown that exposure to pets as a young child seems to reduce the risk of developing pet allergies later.
 On the other hand, a child who already has allergic tendencies may get worse with exposure to a pet.